waterlink/openproject-docker/README.md

 Please keep in mind, that we do **not** recommend to use the produced Docker image in production.
 Why?
-Because the docker team says that docker ["should not be used in production"](https://www.docker.io/learn_more/)
+Because the docker team says that docker ["should not be used in production"](https://www.docker.io/learn_more/), your data is not persisted (we'll talk about that later), there are no backups, nor monitoring etc.

+However, we strive to make our docker image secure and stable, so that we/you can use it in production in the future.

 ## Installation